Eejain/eejain.com/content/_index.md

 ---
 Hi there, this is Eejain.

-Many tags can be attached to me: gender-queer, born and raised Chinese, a half-made geek plus self-taught scribbler, a young scholar dangling between publish or perish, and an enthusiast with all things quaint yet profound.
+Many tags can be attached to me: gender-queer, a half-made geek plus self-taught scribbler, a young scholar dangling between publish or perish, and an enthusiast with all things quaint yet profound.

 But none of them will stick.